-According to IIT’s IP policy, one third of the revenues deriving from a license goes to the group of the inventors, deducted the expenses for the protection of the technology (e.g. patent costs).
+According to IIT’s IP policy, one-third of the revenues deriving from a license goes to the group of inventors, deducted from the expenses for the protection of the technology (e.g. patent costs).

-How much of my time will the licensing process requires?
+How much of my time will the licensing process require?

 The licensing process can require long and elaborate interactions with the partner company.
-It is conducted by the Technology Transfer, however scientists have an important role in supporting the process by participating to the technical meetings with the potential licensors.
+It is conducted by the Technology Transfer, however, scientists have an important role in supporting the process by participating in the technical meetings with the potential licensors.
 Moreover, scientists are usually involved in the definition of the licensing strategy.

 What we mean by research contracts?

 Activities sponsored by -and conducted in collaboration with- companies or other research entities on projects of common interest; they can be applied research activities, services, consulting opportunities or dissemination programs.